 Option 2: “N” is a number configured by the network, where 0 ≤ “N” ≤ number of configured BWPs with configured PRACH resources.

 Option 3: “N” is a subset of BWPs configured by the network (subset can be empty).
 The network configures per BWP whether the UE can switch to it after detecting a consistent LBT failure on a different BWP.

+Option 4: “N” is 1 and the one BWP is the initial BWP which does not have overlapped bandwitdth with the BWP with UL LBT failure.

+Option 5: N is left to UE implementation.